 - Convenience: Virtual interviews eliminate the need for extensive travel, reducing stress and expenses for applicants.

-- Inclusivity: Virtual interviews can level the playing field for candidates who may face financial or logistical challenges in attending in-person interviews.
+- Equity and Inclusivity: Virtual interviews can level the playing field for candidates who may face financial or logistical challenges in attending in-person interviews.

 - Efficiency: Program directors can interview a larger pool of candidates more efficiently through virtual platforms.